 - In general, we suggest you stay away from chain-link fences which can be easier to climb.
 However, if you do go with a chain-link option, ensure the diamond shapes are 1-3/4 inches or smaller.

-- When building, make sure specs show that any poolside equipment is positioned within the gate’s perimeter so it can’t be used to climb the fence and access your pool.
+- When constructing a new pool, make sure specs show that any poolside equipment is positioned within the gate’s perimeter so it can’t be used to climb the fence and access your pool.

 Note that these tips also apply to inflatable or above-ground pools.
-Because they are often considered “portable,” they may be technically exempt from local building codes which require pool fencing.
-However due to their soft edges, it isn’t uncommon for children to fall headfirst in when leaned upon.
+Because they are often considered “portable,” they may be technically exempt from local building codes which are necessary for in-ground swimming pools.
+However due to their soft edges, it isn’t uncommon for children to fall headfirst into inflatable pools.

 Some additional safety measures you can use to see that your pool remains accident-free include: